mousebrains/Serial2RUDICS/README.md

 All the output of the simulators is logged.

+To deallocate a port from SFMC so this program can use it, you will need to edit /var/opt/sfmc-dockserver/dockServerState.xml.
+Comment out the port line for the port you want to use and the gliderLink line for that port.
+Then restart the dockserver from within SFMC.

 Initially all output is sent to the dockserver via a RUDICS style connection.
 The RUDICS connection is dropped after the first dive.
 Then reestablished upon surfacing.
 A pocket/shoebox simulator now is only connected while on the surface, simalar to a real glider.

 Usage: